How to prove the dough in the oven, if it is not equipped with special programme?

 - Symbols and functions on your Electrolux oven

-- How to use Steamify® on your Electrolux steam oven
+- How to clean and care for your Electrolux oven